Minnowo/Rotogram/README.md

 - Save the config from above, then **start** for both Apache and MySQL
 - Click **Admin** next to MySQL, then **new** and make a database named **rotogram** with **utf8_general_ci** encoding
 - Click the database on the left and hit **import** at the top, then **browse** and choose [user.sql](database/users.sql), then hit **go**
-- Clone the repo into the folder you chose to run PHP and then navigate to [localhost](https://localhost/)
+- Clone the repo into the folder you chose to run PHP and then navigate to [localhost](http://localhost/)
-- You should then be able to enter the **src** directory and index.php should load the game
+- You should see the git repo, enter that and then the **src** directory and index.php should load the game
 - Signup and login, and you're done